-B.Decision Criteria.
-In addition to the decision criteria applicable to any permit required to construct or modify a solid waste disposal facility pursuant to general use charts contained in-LUC 20.10.440 through 445 and use charts applicable to specific land use districts contained in Chapter 20.25 LUC, the City may approve, or approve with modifications, a proposal to construct or modify a solid waste disposal facility, provided the following standards are met:
+B. Decision Criteria.
+In addition to the decision criteria applicable to any permit required to construct or modify a solid waste disposal facility pursuant to LUC 20.10.440 through .445 and use charts applicable to specific land use districts contained in Chapter 20.25 LUC, the City may approve, or approve with modifications, a proposal to construct or modify a solid waste disposal facility, provided the following standards are met: